Dear Mt. Healthy City Schools Families:

 If there is a case of COVID-19 among a student or staff member, the district will work with the Hamilton County Department of Health for all contact tracing.

-If contact tracing determines students were exposed to someone with COVID-19, parents of the exposed students will be notified immediately.
+If contact tracing determines students were exposed to someone with COVID-19, parents of the exposed students will be notified by phone immediately.
 Whether or not a student must quarantine is dependent upon many factors, including consistency of mask-wearing, vaccines, and distance between students/staff.
 Parents will be informed of the need to quarantine or to just monitor symptoms based on guidance from the health department.
 It's very important that students wear their masks at all times in the buildings and when close to other students and teachers.
 The Mask to Stay/Test to Play is focused on keeping asymptomatic CLOSE CONTACTS in school with masking.

 OTHER PREVENTATIVE MEASURES